Healthdirect Free Australian health advice you can count on.

 Pre-diabetes is when blood glucose levels are higher than normal, but not high enough to diagnose type 2 diabetes.

-OGTTs are routinely recommended to check for gestational diabetes – a type of diabetes that starts in pregnancy.
+OGTTs is the standard test to check for gestational diabetes — a type of diabetes that starts in pregnancy.

 What happens during an oral glucose tolerance test?

 You need to book an appointment at a pathology collection centre.
-It's a good idea to book your appointment for before 10am.
-Allow several hours for the test.
+It's a good idea to book your appointment in the morning because you will need to fast at least 8 hours before the test.

-You will first have your blood taken.
+The test takes about 2 hours and starts with a fasting blood test to check your baseline glucose level.
 Then you'll be asked to drink a glucose solution over 5 minutes.

 After drinking the solution, you can't have anything else to eat or drink until the test is finished.